ZebMcKayhan/WireguardManager/README.md

 This is all very nice, but as network complexity grows, so does the complexity of setting them up.
 You are adviced to draw a network map of your peers/sites and think about how you want these to communicate; as star configuration or mesh configuration.

+**Note** The following configuration trix is not only applicable on site-2-multisite but could be equally applicable on single peers, i.e. by creating an ordinary server peer with i.e. 2 or more client peers to create a mesh network of computers.

 Wireguard Manager could assist us in creating the peer config to some extent but the final touch is needed on the configuration files depending on how you want them to connect.

 Assume 3 sites, SiteA with lan 192.168.55.0/24, SiteB with lan 172.16.2.0/24, SiteC with lan 172.16.3.0/24.